 These criteria are not problems for guys.
 SUSS recognises NS as employment.
 Hence, if you complete a full 2 years of NS, you will be eligible to apply once you ORD.

-Think Ivy league universities is out of your league ?
+Think Ivy League universities are out of your league?
 Think again.
 Your academic ability is not one to be underestimated.
-Im sure you have heard of recent news of Singapore topping global PISA rankings, being world best in mathematics & science in TIMS study and came in no.1 for the 7th successive years in International Baccalaureate exams.
+I’m sure you have heard of the recent news of Singapore topping global PISA rankings, being world best in mathematics & science in TIMS study and came in no.1 for the 7th successive years in International Baccalaureate exams.
 If there is one word to describe Singapore’s academic prowess compared to the rest of the word, it is “unbeatable”.

 Why join SIM-UOL’s business programs when you would be competing with the hordes of other business grads from every other private university AND local universities when you graduate?
 The local universities churn out thousands of business/accountancy grads each year.
 Think you can hide by taking a social science degree like psychology?
 Think again, NUS FASS, NTU HSS and SMU SS grads will be competing with you too.
 So here’s a suggestion, why not choose a degree that has less competition in the workforce?